-Last year, our Explorer Jacquie hit up our Queensland Wilderness Navigation weekend, where a bunch of rag-tag adventurers learnt the correct way to use a map and compass to locate themselves in the bush.
+Last year, our Explorer Jacquie hit up our Queensland Wilderness Navigation course, where a bunch of rag-tag adventurers learnt the correct way to use a map and compass to locate themselves in the bush.
 In the age of Google Maps, let Jacs inspire you to get back to basics with the reliable methods of analogue nav.

 I feel like a complete boss now that I can say I know how to read a map (the squiggly lines actually mean something!), use every single component of a compass, and navigate through the wild – finding my own way through untouched territory.

 Our crew ranged from young 20-somethings to middle-aged parents.
 What we all had in common though, was a love of adventure and a desire to not get lost whilst seeking out unbeaten tracks and locations.

 Some of us had hiked a lot, where others were just getting started.
 It was great learning about what got people going and what type of adventures some of the crew had done so far.
 It’s cool how one community can bring together so many people from different walks of life.
 We were all unsure of what the weekend would bring for us, but completely eager to get started.

 Without fail I always get a bit of anxiety when meeting a whole bunch of new people.
 In the past I haven’t gone and done things I’ve really wanted to do, because I’ve been worried about not knowing anyone.
 I am now majorly *eye rolling* myself, because hindsight’s great, and a bitch.
 Since getting involved with the We Are Explorers crew I’ve just taken the leap and got involved with as much as I’ve wanted.
 In the words of the punk kid’s tattoo from ‘We’re the Millers’, I’ve had no RAGRETS.

 One of the girls I met on the Wilderness Navigation Course was also saying to me she felt silly, because she was worried about not knowing anyone and nearly didn’t sign up for the Nav course because of it.